The Swedish People’s Party

 The Swedish People’s Party in Ingå

-The Swedish People’s Party’s local branch in Ingå, which was founded in 1906, has about 250 members and is thus one of the biggest branches in West Nyland.
+The Swedish People’s Party’s local branch in Ingå, which was founded in 1906, has about 240 members and is thus one of the biggest branches in West Nyland.
 Ingå also has an active branch of the Swedish Women’s League (Svenska Kvinnoförbundet), and Swedish Youth (Svensk ungdom).

-The Swedish People’s Party has, during the Council period 2017-2021, 15 councellors out of a total of 27 and is thus the biggest party in the Municipal Council.
-The party has 5 seats out of 9 on the Municipal Board, and, in addition, seats on all the municipal committees.
-The Swedish People’s Party today has the Chairmanship of the Municipal Council and the Chairmanship of the Municipal Board.
+The Swedish People’s Party has, during the Council period 2021-2025, 17 councellors out of a total of 27 and is thus the biggest party in the Municipal Council.
+The party has 6 seats out of 9 on the Municipal Board, and, in addition, seats on all the municipal committees.
+The Swedish People’s Party chairs the Municipal Council and the Municipal Executive Board.

-For information on the local branch of the Swedish People’s Party in Ingå, please contact Kaj Karlstedt, Chairman, email: firstname.lastname@example.org.
+For information on the local branch of the Swedish People’s Party in Ingå, please contact Kaj Karlstedt, Chair email: firstname.lastname@example.org.